liamodwyer/github-pages/_workshop/index.md

 ## Introduction

 Academic staff and researchers often want or need to create a website for different reasons:
-- research project
+- collaborative research project
 - open educational resource (OER)
-- a scholarly blog
+- scholarly blog

 In this workshop we'll work through the process of creating a site on [*GitHub Pages*](https://pages.github.com/), an accessible and free solution to making and hosting a website.